MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 When protection is applied to the **All Employees** sub-labels, the protection is configured by using the default templates that are automatically converted to labels in the Azure portal.
 For more information about these templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

+Beginning with August 30, 2017, this version of the default policy includes translated versions of the label names and descriptions.

 #### More information about the Recipients Only sub-label

 Users see this label in Outlook only.
 They do not see this label in Word, Excel, PowerPoint, or from File Explorer.